-Fifteen years ago, Taranaki was serviced by about 20 landfills - some of which were poorly engineered or managed resulting in adverse environmental effects.
-As at 2010, there is now one regional landfill - the Colson Road Landfill, which is near New Plymouth.
-Colson Road is engineered and managed to high environmental standards (e.g. landfill liners and leachate collection systems).
-MfE 21 classifies Colson Road as a Class 1 landfill (i.e. its suitable for all but the most problematic of wastes).
+Historically, Taranaki was serviced by about 20 landfills - some of which were poorly engineered or managed resulting in adverse environmental effects.
+As at 2010, there is now one regional landfill - the Colson Road Landfill, which is near New Plymouth.17 It is intended that Colson Road is engineered and managed to a high level of environmental standards (e.g. landfill liners and leachate collection systems).
+MfE 18 classifies Colson Road as a Class 1 landfill (i.e. it is suitable for all but the most problematic of wastes).
 Colson Road is consented under the Resource Management Act and is subject to regular compliance monitoring.
-That monitoring confirms no significant adverse effects on the surrounding environment, with Colson Road achieving a 'high' environmental performance rating.